MHaringa/insurancerating/docs/reference/allocate_excess_loss.md

 `method = "observed"` allocates the historically observed excess loss.

-`method = "bootstrap"` resamples only the positive excess claim amounts:
+`method = "bootstrap"` provides a pragmatic estimate of excess-loss volatility by repeatedly resampling observed excess losses.
+It is intended as a practical pricing approximation rather than a formal extreme value model.
+The bootstrap resamples only the positive excess claim amounts:

 `excess_amount[excess_amount > 0]`